nervosnetwork/ckb/rpc/README.md

 ### Type `AlertId`

-Alert identifier is used to filter duplicated alerts.
+The alert identifier that is used to filter duplicated alerts.

 This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint32](#type-uint32).